Date nights ยท 7 min read

 3. Room to skip.
 Every game needs a frictionless skip button.
 The prompts that don't land should disappear without negotiation.
 Games that make skipping feel like failure stop getting played.

 If you want the version with all three, the app handles all of them, plus keeps track of what you've played so you don't repeat.
-The web versions cover the basics well enough for a first try.
+The free web versions cover the basics well enough for a first try.

 The non-game takeaway